 Implementation in Wales

-Some areas in Wales do not offer access to mpMRI before biopsy yet.
-This is in large part due to the complexity of the technique and lack of resources to achieve widespread adoption.
-Wales is a top priority for us and we've been supporting the Welsh Government, Welsh Planned Care Programme team and Welsh Urology Board to provide solutions to the barriers to adoption of high-quality mpMRI across the Health Boards.
+At Prostate Cancer UK, we worked closely with the Welsh Government, the Welsh Planned Care Programme team and the Welsh Urology Board to provide solutions to the barriers to adoption of high-quality mpMRI across the Health Boards.

 Making progress in Scotland

 Clinical transformation in Scotland requires agreement among relevant clinicians (urologists and radiologists) that the evidence for change is strong enough.
-We plan to bring these clinicians together to get their backing for the widespread adoption of mpMRI before biopsy.
-We then hope to support them to make this a reality.
+We brought clinicians together from across Scotland’s Health Boards to get their backing for the widespread adoption of mpMRI before biopsy.

 A complex technique

-The Clinical Consensus aims to ensure that men experience the same high-quality approach to mpMRI before biopsy no matter where in the UK they live.
+We worked with several clinicians to publish a Clinical Consensus which aims to ensure that men experience the same high-quality approach to mpMRI before biopsy no matter where in the UK they live.
 It does this by setting standards that can be applied consistently across the UK.

 It is also clear about when some men can be ruled out of an immediate biopsy and will set best practice guidelines for GPs so that they effectively monitor men who are not biopsied.

 High-quality mpMRI scans rely on MRI scanners being configured in a specific way.
 With several MRI brands, Tesla strengths and models, it can be challenging to know which protocols to apply to get the highest quality image.

 We worked with the Society of Radiographers to develop a set of scanner protocols that can be applied to relevant scanners to produce high-quality images.
 We are also exploring digital ways for radiographers to be able to share scans with expert centres to have their quality validated.